scala/docs.scala-lang/_overviews/jdk-compatibility/overview.md

 ## JDK vendors and distributions

-We build and test Scala primarily on [AdoptOpenJDK](https://adoptopenjdk.net), but you're free to use the JDK and JVM of your choice.
+In almost every case, you're free to use the JDK and JVM of your choice.

 JDK 8 users typically use the Oracle JDK or some flavor of OpenJDK.

 Most JDK 11+ users are using either OpenJDK or GraalVM.

 OpenJDK comes in various flavors, offered by different providers.
-We build and test Scala using AdoptOpenJDK in particular, but the differences are unlikely to matter to most users.
+We build and test Scala using [AdoptOpenJDK](https://adoptopenjdk.net) in particular, but the differences are unlikely to matter to most users.

 ## JDK 11 compatibility notes